lab-cosmo/SA-GPR/README.rst

   $ sa-gpr-apply.py -r 0 -k 0 kernel0_1000_sigma0.3_lcut6_cutoff4.0_cweight1.0_n0.txt -rdm 200 -ftr 1.0 -t energy_1000.in -lm 0 1e-8

 The regression is performed for a rank-0 tensor, using the kernel file we produced, with a training set containing 200 randomly selected configurations, of which all are used for training.
 The file :code:`energy_1000.in` contains the energies of the 1000 coordinates, and we use a regularization parameter of 1e-8.
-By varying the value of the :code:`ftr` variable, from 0 to 1, it is possible to create a learning curve from the case of no-example to the full training data set.
+By varying the value of the :code:`ftr` variable from 0 to 1, it is possible to create a learning curve which spans a range of training examples from 0 to the full data set.

 2. Zundel Cation
 ----------------